link to www.aa1car.com

 You don't have to pay a shipping charge for the parts you buy, or wait days or weeks for parts to arrive from who-knows-where?

-If you have a question, you can ask a real live person face-to-face.
+If you have a question, you can ask a real live person face-to-face in a store.
+You can't do that online.

 If you have to compare parts to identify the correct replacement part, you can do that in a store.
 You can't do that online.

-If you need to exchange old parts or return parts for a core credit, you can do that without having to pay a shipping charge.
+If you need to exchange old parts or return parts for a core credit, you can do that live in person without having to pay a shipping charge.

-If you have a problem, a warranty issue, or want to return a part, you can do it in person and deal with a store employee or the manager face-to-face.
+If you have a problem, a warranty issue, or want to return a part, you can also do that in person and talk with a store employee or the manager face-to-face.
+Resolving an issue online can often be a challenge.

-You can browse in the store for sale items or other parts or accessories you might need (like motor oil, antifreeze, specialty chemicals, etc.)
+You can browse in the store for sale items or other parts or accessories you might need (like motor oil, antifreeze, specialty chemicals, etc.).
+Impulse purchases can be fun!

 You can get your old rotors resurfaced when doing a brake job.

-You help support a local business that employs local people.
+You can support a local business that employs local people.

 You may be able to find specialty parts and accessories that are not available locally.

-You can shop places like Ebay for used parts or specialty parts.
+You can shop places like Ebay for used parts, specialty parts or other hard-to-find parts.

-I live in the Chicao suburbs, so within an 8 mile radius of my house there are probably two dozen auto parts stores.
-We have traditional parts stores such as NAPA and CarQuest, and retailer stores such as Advance Auto, AutoZone, PepBoys and Murrays Auto Parts, plus big retailers such as WalMart and K-Mart.
+I live in the Chicago suburbs, so within an 8 mile radius of my house there are probably two dozen auto parts stores.
+We have traditional parts stores such as NAPA and CarQuest, and retailer stores such as Advance Auto, AutoZone, PepBoys and O'Reillys, plus big box retailers such as WalMart.
 We also have a zillion car dealerships, all of which sell OEM parts through their parts departments.

 Where I shop depends on what I am buying.
 For maintenance items like motor oil, spark plugs and filters, I watch for sales and buy from which ever store is currently offering the best deal.
+For motor oil, Walmart is hard to beat.
 For repair parts I need right now, I will call around to several stores or dealerships, compare prices and see who has the part in stock.
 If a store has a part in stock but wants a few bucks more than a competitor, I'd rather pay a little higher price than wait for a part.

-I shop ebay quite often for used parts or hard-to-get parts (antique parts, performance parts, etc.) My son has built a 1929 Model A street rod with parts bought almost entirely on ebay.
-It's like a giant online swap meet.
+I shop ebay quite often for used parts or hard-to-get parts (antique parts, performance parts, etc.) Ebay is like an online swap meet.
 But you have to be careful.
 Some people who sell on ebay misrepresent the parts they are selling or are very slow to ship.
 Pay close attention to their feedback ratings, and avoid anybody who has more than a few negative feedbacks.

 Click Here for a list of retail parts stores and online parts sources, .